I hear these statement so often from farmers and potential farm folks

 so believe me when I tell you, save yourself a lot of time/money

-and avoid it to begin with.
+and avoid it from the start.

 so believe me when I tell you, save yourself a lot of time/money

-and avoid it to begin with.
+and avoid it from the start.

 The pet market is always gluttoned with inferior livestock

-as a companion or pet animal, and even if you give the utmost attention
+Even if you give the utmost attention

 to quality, you will still end up with a large percentage